 The All Mountain Directional Snowboard

 The all mountain directional snowboard is a board that can be used anywhere at the resort.
-This board is identified by having a different-looking nose than its tail.
+This snowboard is identified by having a different-looking nose than its tail.
 The directional shape is intended to ride the snowboard in one direction, or in other words, with the same foot forward the whole time you ride your board.
 Directional all mountain snowboards often have a slightly setback stance meaning your weight is closer to the tail than the nose.
-The primary benefit of having your weight closer to the back of the board helps to keep the board’s nose pointing upward, allowing it to float on top of deeper snow.
+The primary benefit of having your weight closer to the back of the snowboard helps to keep the board’s nose pointing upward, allowing it to float on top of deeper snow.

 The Volume-Shifted All Mountain Snowboard

 The volume-shifted all mountain snowboard is a board that is both shorter lengthwise and wider width-wise than the average all mountain snowboard that you would select based on your weight and shoe size.
 Volume-shifted all mountain boards are intended to ride three to six centimeters shorter than your traditional size.
-The benefit of the wider and shorter platform is that the board floats better in powder, feels stable while carving, and is more maneuverable than a longer board.
+The benefit of the wider and shorter platform is that the snowboard floats better in powder, feels stable while carving, and is more maneuverable than a longer board.

 The All Mountain Freestyle Snowboard

 An all mountain freestyle snowboard is a board that is versatile enough to ride all over the resort, and it leans more on the freestyle side of the riding spectrum.
 This type of snowboard has features that also make it perform well in the terrain park while hitting jumps and rails.
-Additionally, an all mountain freestyle board is perfect for riders who enjoy doing tricks outside of the park, looking for jumps and natural features, like bent-over trees or logs, to jib.
+Additionally, an all mountain freestyle snowboard is perfect for riders who enjoy doing tricks outside of the park, looking for jumps and natural features, like bent-over trees or logs, to jib.
 All mountain freestyle snowboards often have a symmetrical nose and tail with a centered stance.

 All mountain freestyle snowboards share the highlighted symmetrical features of the all mountain twin category of snowboards with the addition of a reinforced sidewall and a medium flex rating.
-The durable sidewall construction helps prevent the board from damaging if you accidentally hit it off a rail in the park.
+The durable sidewall construction helps prevent the snowboard from damaging if you accidentally hit it off a rail in the park.
 The medium flex allows the board to be pressable on rails and boxes while not overly flexible, where it doesn’t carve well outside the park.